mghanii/golang-vs-csharp/README.md

 #### Go: functions

-- Go does not support overloding of methods and operators.
+📝 Go does not support overloding of methods and operators.</br>
-- Go does not support function/method argument default value.
+📝 Go does not support function/method argument default value.</br>
-- Go supports methods defined on struct types.
+📝 Go supports methods defined on struct types.

 ```go
 package main